When I was studying Industrial Relations, as it was then called, one of my lecturers was fond of talking about ‘felt fair’.

 It is an idea that has heavily influenced my own HR practice.
-How does all of this people stuff that we do, make people feel?
+How does all of this people stuff that we do, collective and individual, make people feel?
+How fair does it look, feel, sound?

 Don’t mistake this to be some unrealistic fluffy notion.
-I’m not advocating that we can, or even should, try to make everyone feel great.
+I’m not advocating that we can, or even should, try to make everyone feel great all the time, or say yes to every request.
 I’m not expecting any pom poms.
 Because in HR, we are often involved in, the face of, difficult people stuff.
 We discipline, we dismiss.
 Re-structure, re-organise.
 We turn people down for jobs that they desperately want.
-We deliver the difficult messages.
+We deliver difficult messages, or support others that do.

 But how we do these things is what is important.
 Maya Angelou is often quoted as saying that ‘people will forget what you have said, people will forget what you did, but people will never forget how you made them feel’.